speederking07/Distributed-factorization-with-io-style-game/README.md

 ## Application description

-A web multiplayer game in style of .io games, with bacgrounf component computing factorization of lagre naumbers
+A web multiplayer game in the style of .io games, with background component computing factorization of large numbers.